How to Use the Paho MQTT Client in Python with Examples

 Create the Python MQTT client object

-Following the steps in the previous sections, we now have a Python environment and an MQTT broker set up.
-In addition, we have created at least one client with the following credentials:
+After following the steps in the previous sections, you should have a Python environment and an MQTT server set up and ready to use.
+Make sure to create at least one client with the following credentials, as shown here:

 Client id: “myPy”